run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/overview.md

 title: Overview

 Description: CITSmart is an intelligent corporate governance platform, created to facilitate the unification of information.
-It enables the management of Information of services and their processes in the organizational environment providing governance.CITSmart ESP is an intelligent concept of unity and practicality in corporate management.
+It enables the management of Information of services and their processes in the organizational environment providing governance.CITSmart Platform is an intelligent concept of unity and practicality in corporate management.

 CITSmart Platform
 ============

-CITSmart ESP is an intelligent corporate governance platform, created to facilitate the unification of information.
+CITSmart Platform is an intelligent corporate governance platform, created to facilitate the unification of information.
 It enables the management of Information of services and their processes in the organizational environment providing governance.

-*CITSmart ESP is an intelligent concept of unity and practicality in corporate management.*
+*CITSmart Platform is an intelligent concept of unity and practicality in corporate management.*

 Aligned with the Business Service Management techniques by adopting the best